ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 val range : int -> int -> int list = <fun>
 ```
 That was a brief overview of tail recursion, but in real world
-situations determining if a function is tail recursive can be quite
+situations, determining if a function is tail-recursive can be quite
 hard.

 What did we really learn here?

 One thing is that recursive
 functions have a dangerous trap for inexperienced programmers.
 Your
-function can appear to work for small inputs (during testing), but fail
+function can appear to work for small inputs (during testing), but then fail
 catastrophically in the field when exposed to large inputs.
 This is one
-argument *against* using recursive functions, and for using explicit
+argument *against* using recursive functions, but for using explicit
-while loops when possible.
+`while` loops when possible.

 ## Mutable Records, References (Again!) and Arrays
 Previously we mentioned records in passing.
 These are like C `struct`s: